yilmazcite/yilmazcite/README.md

 * A former freelance translator and a future frontend developer. 🚀

-* I can work with React, Redux, Redux Toolkit, Bootstrap, Tailwind CSS and similar technologies to a certain extent. 👨🏻‍💻
+* I enjoy working with React, Redux, Redux Toolkit, Bootstrap, Tailwind CSS and similar technologies to a certain extent. 👨🏻‍💻

 * I translate blog posts into Turkish in order to contribute to the Turkish frontend development resources and share them on [Medium](https://medium.com/@yilmazcite). 📝